Blog – Posted on Thursday, May 30

 7. Like Water for Chocolate by Laura Esquivel (1989)

 The way to a man’s heart is through his stomach, right?
 In this book, the old adage proves true for 15-year-old Tita de la Garza, a dab hand in the kitchen.
 Her neighbor Pedro, whom she’s loved from the time they met, falls for her sumptuous cooking.
 But the two teens can never be together — as the youngest of three sisters, Tita’s bound by family tradition to stay unmarried and care for her mother in her old age.
 Desperate to stay close to her, Pedro agrees to wed one of her sisters instead.
 In the resultant atmosphere of anguish and longing, Tita’s emotions seem to magically flavor her cooking, affecting the family members who swallow her love and bitterness along with every bite of her food.
 In keeping with this delicious motif, each chapter opens with a Mexican recipe.

 8. Life of Pi by Yann Martel (2001)

 A zoo-keper’s son from Pondicherry, India, Piscine “Pi” Patel is a believer — Hindu, Muslim, and Christian.
 He baffles his pandit, priest, and imam when the three men bump into each other and figure out the boy has been triple-dipping.
 But Pi’s threefold faith is tested when this imaginative story finds himself shipwrecked in the middle of the Pacific.
 Stranded on a lifeboat, he keeps company with a menagerie of animals from the family zoo: a zebra, a hyena, an orangutan — and a tiger.
 Improbably named Richard Parker, the great feline forces Pi to tap into his ingenuity and inner strength.
-Martel’s lively prose sparkles with humor even as he tackles the big questions — freedom, God, and the subjectivity of truth.
+Martel’s lively prose sparkles with humor even as he tackles the big questions — freedom, God, and the subjectivity of truth — for a story as entertaining as it is inspiring.

 9. Kafka on the Shore by Haruki Murakami (2002)